inflection-Tushar/Query_Builder1/table_info/table_data.md

-  `ValidFrom` datetime NOT NULL,                                     -- Valid from and till when it `ValidTill` datetime NOT NULL,                                     -- will be valid `Utilized` tinyint(1) NOT NULL DEFAULT '0',                         -- Is this Otp has been used `CreatedAt` datetime DEFAULT NULL,
-  `UpdatedAt` datetime NOT NULL,
-  `DeletedAt` datetime DEFAULT NULL,
-  PRIMARY KEY (`id`)
+  `ValidFrom` datetime NOT NULL,                                     -- Valid from and till when it `ValidTill` datetime NOT NULL,                                     -- will be valid `Utilized` tinyint(1) NOT NULL DEFAULT '0',                         -- Is this Otp has been used `CreatedAt` datetime DEFAULT NULL,                                   -- created at timestamp `UpdatedAt` datetime NOT NULL,                                         -- updated at timestamp `DeletedAt` datetime DEFAULT NULL,                                         -- delete at timestamp PRIMARY KEY (`id`)
 ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_0900_ai_ci;